 We believe that a high quality reading curriculum will develop children emotionally, culturally, intellectually, globally, socially and spiritually.
 We aim to instil in all of our children a love of reading and balance learning to read with reading for pleasure to give our children the best start.
 We believe that reading opens the door to learning, enabling children to access the wider curriculum and be successful in all other areas of the curriculum.
 We value reading as a key life skill and are dedicated to ensuring our children become lifelong readers with a lifelong love of books.

 Through the teaching of phonics we want children to be able to master the alphabetic code of English which represents the sounds (phonemes) of the language with single letters and groups of letters (graphemes) in order to decode words, spell words correctly and develop reading fluency.
-We wat children to be able to read with good speed and accuracy.
+We want children to be able to read with good speed and accuracy.

-At Kensington Community Primary School we have recently introduced Monster Phonics.
+At Kensington Community Primary School we use Monster Phonics.
 Monster Phonics is a multisensory approach, designed to create interest and engagement for children, allowing all children to access and succeed in Systematic Synthetic Phonics lessons.
 Monster Phonics is an award-winning phonics programme mapped against Letters and Sounds and the Key Stage 1 Spelling Curriculum.
 It allows for consistency of phonics teaching across the school.
 This scheme groups the different letters and sounds into ‘phases’ which are then taught in a systematic way.

 We teach whole class phonics sessions from reception to year 2.
 In the EYFS, the continuous provision matches children’s current phonic knowledge and understanding whilst ensuring the children are suitably challenged.
 Children who need extra support with phonics in order to meet the expected standard take part in carefully considered, small intervention groups to enable them to make rapid progress to build on the letters and sounds that they already know and fill the gaps that they have.
 All of our sessions are fast paced, creative and fun as this is what we believe the key to effective phonics teaching and learning is.
 Our younger nursery children are immersed in a multi-sensory, language rich environment with lots of stories, songs, reading, communication and language and sounds work.